First American Real House Price Index

 Since the peak of the housing crisis in 2006, many metropolitan areas have experienced large drops in unadjusted house price levels followed by, in some cases, impressive gains.
 However, when measuring metropolitan house price appreciation using our consumer house-buying power adjusted Real House Price Indices, the story looks very different.
 For example, San Francisco and Detroit both experienced similar real price declines, about 60 percent over the course of three years, and very little "recovery" has occurred in real prices.
 The common perception is that San Francisco, the shining example of the new economy, and Detroit, the tarnished example of the old economy, couldn't be more different cities when it comes to housing costs.
 Yet, after adjusting for income growth and mortgage rates and their influence on house-buying power, real house prices in both cities remain well below the pre-recession peak.
 So, really how different are these two markets?

-- Real house prices decreased 0.9 percent between August and September.
+- Real house prices increased 0.9 percent between September and October.

-- Consumer house-buying power, how much one can buy based on changes in income and interest rates, increased 1.3 percent between August and September and fell 2.1 percent year over year.
+- Consumer house-buying power, how much one can buy based on changes in income and interest rates, decreased 0.8 percent between September and October and fell 2.8 percent year over year.

 more expensive than they were a year ago

 The RHPI is available below as an interactive tool that can be used to look up and compare real house prices at the state and metropolitan area levels, and also offers additional perspective on income and interest rate changes.

 Tight Supply Continues to be a Drag on Affordability

 - According to Realtor.com, October marked the 38th consecutive month of year-over-year declines in inventory levels.
 The lack of supply is driving unadjusted house prices higher.